balderdashy/sails-docs/anatomy/myApp.md

 This middleware can also be invoked manually from a controller or policy with `res.badRequest([Error Message])`

-NOTE: This function is Sails middleware.
+> **NOTE:** This function is Sails middleware.
 This means that not only do `req` and `res` work just like their Express equivalents to handle HTTP requests, they also simulate the same interface for receiving socket messages.

-### More Info